-After years of experience and research, here are the current best trekking travel insurance for high altitude hiking and expeditions without altitude caps.
+After years of experience and research, here are the current best trekking travel insurance options for high-altitude hiking and expeditions without altitude caps.

 So, you’re planning an epic adventure, trek, or expedition, and you’ve just found out that your regular travel insurance won’t cover you above a certain altitude.